andrewscwei/retropie/README.md

 ## Shortcuts

-- When you're in Emulation Station, you can exit to shell by pressing `F4` followed by any key.
+- When you're in Emulation Station, you can exit to Shell by pressing `F4` followed by any key.
 Note that this is assuming default key mapping.
-- When you're in shell, you can start Emulation Station via `emulationstation`.
+- When you're in Shell, you can start Emulation Station via `emulationstation`.
 - To shutdown the Pi: `sudo shutdown -h now`
 - To reboot the Pi: `sudo reboot`

 ## Caveats

-1. If you are having issues typing `~` in RetroPie shell, try `Shift` + `\`.
+1. If you are having issues typing `~` in RetroPie Shell, try `Shift` + `\`.